JorelAli/CommandAPI/docssrc/src/customarguments.md

 # Custom arguments

 Custom arguments are an experimental feature which the CommandAPI offers, which allows you to represent any String, or Minecraft key _(Something of the form `String:String`, such as `minecraft:diamond`)_ with a custom parser.
-They basically represent `StringArgument` with replaced suggestions and a built-in parser for any object of your choice.
+They represent `StringArgument` with replaced suggestions and a built-in parser for any object of your choice.
 They are designed to be used for multiple commands - you can define the argument once and can use it wherever you want when declaring commands.

 -----